Vendor Management task force

 On occasion, the task force may invite non-member guests who have specific expertise or experience in the topic being addressed.

 Meetings will follow the Chatham House Rule: participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.
-However, the conclusions of the SAM task force’s conversations can be used to share knowledge and best practices with the Beltug community.
+However, the conclusions of the Vendor management task force’s conversations can be used to share knowledge and best practices with the Beltug community.

 6. Potential conflicts of interest